Shakira wants day in Spanish court, rejects plea deal

-BARCELONA (AFP) - Colombian superstar Shakira rejected a plea deal on Spanish tax fraud charges and wants to prove her innocence in court, her lawyers said on Wednesday (July 27).
+BARCELONA • Colombian superstar Shakira rejected a plea deal on Spanish tax fraud charges and wants to prove her innocence in court, her lawyers said on Wednesday.

-They say she moved to Spain in 2011 when her relationship with FC Barcelona football club defender Gerard Pique became public, but maintained official tax residency in the Bahamas until 2015.
+They said she moved to Spain in 2011 when her relationship with FC Barcelona defender Gerard Pique became public, but maintained official tax residency in the Bahamas until 2015.

 Her lawyers said on Wednesday that the possibility to reach an agreement remained until a trial opens in a Barcelona court.